 The Generation-Skipping Tax Exemption

-The GST tax rate jumped to 40 percent.
+Under the terms of ATRA, the GST tax exemption increased to $5.25 million, but the GST tax rate jumped to 40%.
 ATRA also indexed the exemption for inflation, so it has subsequently increased from year to year.
-The 2014 generation-skipping transfer tax exemption went up to $5.34 million, and as of 2017, it's set at $5.45 million.
-The GST tax rate remains at 40 percent.
+The 2014 generation-skipping transfer tax exemption went up to $5.34 million, and as of 2016 it was set at $5.45 million.
+Then in 2017, it increased to $5.49 million.

 State-Level GST Taxes

 Many states that collect state estate taxes also collect state generation-skipping transfer taxes.
-Check with your state taxing authority, your accountant or your estate planning attorney to learn the rules in your location.
+Check with your state taxing authority, your accountant, or your estate planning attorney to learn the rules in your location.